Choosing a healthy dog treat

 The trick with choosing a healthy dog treat is picking one that you can give your dog without compromising his diet.
 If you give a lot of treats during the day, you may need to reduce the amount of food your dog eats at meals to avoid unhealthy weight gain.
-In that case, you'll want to make certain that your dog treat choices are also nutritionally balanced.
-You don't want to deprive your dog of nutrients he needs to give him treats he doesn't.
+In that case, you’ll want to make certain that your dog treat choices are also nutritionally balanced.
+You don’t want to deprive your dog of the nutrients he needs just so you can give him treats he doesn’t need.
 Many dog food manufacturers make treats that are similar to kibble, only in more interesting shapes or with different textures, which can be good choices in such situations.

 When trying to pick out treats for dogs’ health, it’s a good idea to look at the list of ingredients.
 Are the treats meat based?
 Do they have a lot of added sugar or chemicals?
 Are there any notes on the package about how many treats are safe to give your dog each day?
 Remember that obesity is just as big a health problem in dogs as it is in humans.
 If your dog has a tendency to overeat and isn’t prone to exercise, you’ll need to put more focus on finding healthy treats than you will if your dog is in better shape.